Academic Scholarships for First-Year Students

 Non-need based scholarships are awarded to extraordinary applicants.
 To be considered for a scholarship, applicants must have submitted a complete application by Feb.
 15. Eligibility is based on a variety of accomplishments such as exceptional SAT or ACT scores, grade point average, volunteer and community involvement, extra-curricular accomplishments and class rank.
 Students are automatically considered for these scholarships after they have been accepted.

-Students are eligible for the scholarship for four years (eight semesters), as long as the student maintains a 3.0 grade point average or higher while in attendance at Manhattan College.
+Students are eligible for the scholarship for four years of undergraduate study (eight semesters), as long as the student maintains a 3.0 grade point average or higher while in attendance at Manhattan College (unless otherwise stated).
 In addition, all Manhattan College scholarships require a minimum enrollment of 12 credits.
 Awards are subject to change if a student’s residency status changes while attending Manhattan College.

-Presidential Scholarships are awarded to students in the top 15% of the Manhattan College applicant pool.
+Presidential Scholarships are awarded to highly qualified students in the top 15% of the Manhattan College applicant pool.
+As a Presidential Scholar, you are invited to join the Honors Enrichment Program.

 Dean's Awards are granted to those in the top 25% of the Manhattan College applicant pool who have outstanding extracurricular accomplishments throughout high school.

 Chancellor’s Awards will be awarded at the discretion of the Scholarship Committee.
-These are awarded to students with high academic performance, leadership ability, volunteer and community service work, and extracurricular involvement.
-Amounts will vary.
+These are awarded to students with high academic performance, leadership ability and extracurricular involvement.

 Special Talent Awards